akberthegreat2/Mirror/docs/PRs/PR_CORE_PHASE_3_DX.md

 - Added doctor health checks.
 - Added CLI tests for the new commands.
 - Added developer-experience docs and a CLI reference.
+- Documented the repo-local `conftest.py` and `sitecustomize.py` bootstrap files.

 ## Validation